denyzhirkov/public/help/access/databases.md

 > Developers: You can also extend the platform by [creating custom
 > connectors](https://github.com/datagrok-ai/public/tree/master/connectors).

-### Connect a database
+### Add new database connection

-To connect a database, follow these steps:
+To add a database connection, follow these steps:

 1. From the main menu on the left, click **Data** > **Databases**.
 1. Open the **Add new connection** dialog by either: (1) expanding the